 Qualification and professional membership

-I am a registered member of the British Association for Counsellors and Psychotherapists (BACP) and abide by their ethical framework.
-I am therefore committed to my own personal development as a practitioner: I attend regular clinical supervision to support my work and am in my sixth year of an MSc/Diploma in Transactional Analysis Psychotherapy.
+I am a registered member of the British Association for Counsellors and Psychotherapists (BACP) and the UK Council for Psychotherapy (UKCP) and I abide by their ethical frameworks.
+I am therefore committed to my own personal development as a practitioner: I attend regular clinical supervision and CPD to support my work.
 I am also a member of the European Association for Transactional Analysis (EATA) and the International Association of Relational Transactional Analysis (IARTA).